PeteLawler/pronouncepwgen/Readme.txt

 SUBSTITUTION SCHEMES

-Substituiton schemes are defined by creating text files in <path to keepass>\ppgusb using an extension of .ppgsub.
+Substituiton schemes are defined by creating text files in the ppgsub directory in the KeePass application directory or the KeePass user data directory using an extension of .ppgsub.
+Files in the ppgsub files under the user data directory will override ppgsub files under the KeePass application directory.

 Each substitution rule is defined like this:

 <character to replace>=<replacement text>